Understanding how tasks are imported¶

 Behind-the-scenes when you decorate a function with

-periodic_task(), the function registers itself with a centralized
+periodic_task(), the function registers itself with an in-memory

-in-memory registry.
-When that function is called, a reference is put into the
+registry.
+When a task function is called, a reference is put into the queue,

-queue (along with the arguments the function was called with, etc), and when
+along with the arguments the function was called with, etc. The message is then

-that message is consumed, the function is then looked-up in the consumer’s
+read by the consumer, and the task function is looked-up in the consumer’s

 registry.
 Because of the way this works, it is strongly recommended

 that all decorated functions be imported when the consumer starts up.

 If a task is not recognized, the consumer will raise a